lamarrr/lamarrr.github.io/resume.md

 - Implemented keyboard and touch input simulation APIs using Linux's _uinput_ and _evdev_ subsystems for our OSS tool: [QAD](https://gitlab.com/CodethinkLabs/qad/qad) used in automated remote testing of embedded GUIs (C, Embedded Linux)
 - Improved [QAD's](https://gitlab.com/CodethinkLabs/qad/qad) screen capture latency by 26% by migrating the ILM screen capture backend to an async interface (C, Embedded Linux)
-- Implemented a Conda **USE SYSTEM-RELATED TERM** in [ClearlyDefined](https://github.com/clearlydefined/crawler/pull/532) for integration into our client's (Bloomberg) automated license/compliance testing pipeline  (Javascript, Node.JS, React, SPDX)
+- Implemented a Conda **USE SYSTEM-RELATED TERM** in [ClearlyDefined](https://github.com/clearlydefined/crawler/pull/532) for integration into our client's automated license/compliance testing pipeline  (Javascript, Node.JS, React, SPDX)

 ## LEWG and Embedded Systems Working Group, C++ Standards Committee`